-According to [72-74], events are represented as tuples.
-Since any state change of an event in a specific time point or an interval represents information, which is defined as a data structure with several attiributes.
+According to [72-74], events are represented in the form of tuples.
+Since, any state change of an event in a specific time point or an interval represents information, which is defined as a data structure with several attiributes.
 Events are constructed in the form of tuple structure and delivered to external entities that are listening the system for a particular state changes.
-The communication model for delivering events in the form of tuple structure to the external entities takes place in the form of messages.
+Communication model for delivering events in the form of tuple structure to the external entities takes place in the form of messages.
 Message formats varies based on the domain of each system.
 Messages in event system represent a tuple structure and tuples genericly composed of: